xu-jiayao/xu-jiayao.github.io/_pages/about.md

 Due to hardware limitations in sampling, we begin our work with a deterministic matrix.
 We utilize the sparsity of the chosen sensing matrix to streamline calculations in each iteration of reconstruction.

-Experimental results demonstrate a speedup of **290 times** compared to the state-of-the-art method, enabling real-time reconstruction of 8K grayscale images at 30 FPS.
+Experimental results demonstrate a speedup of <font color=darkred>290 times</font> compared to the state-of-the-art method, enabling real-time reconstruction of 8K grayscale images at 30 FPS.

 [**Paper**](https://link.springer.com/chapter/10.1007/978-3-030-98358-1_41)
 <!-- /